Kavin001K/Sales-Channel/NETLIFY_404_FIX.md

 - [ ] Application loads and functions properly
 - [ ] No missing dependency errors during build
 - [ ] No path resolution errors with @ alias imports
+- [ ] TypeScript pre-check passes successfully
+- [ ] Production build completes without warnings

-This fix addresses all the core issues causing the 404 error and build failures, ensuring proper SPA deployment on Netlify with correct path resolution.
+This fix addresses all the core issues causing the 404 error and build failures, ensuring proper SPA deployment on Netlify with robust build processes and correct path resolution.